JulieJoyful/JulieJoyful/README.md

 *This is for PonyTown*

 `Ponies & Kins of . .
-Trish Una, Risotto Nero and/or Caesar Zeppeli`
+Trish Una, Risotto Nero, Julie Joyful and/or Caesar Zeppeli`

  `Anyone under 16`, I prefer talking to people closer in my age.